bitasy/hyposoft/documents/apis.md

 }

 // For decommissioned assets, these info has to be frozen in time,
-// which means it shouldn't be resolved by looking up foreign keys on live data.
+// which means it should be resolved based on the change set created when the asset was decommissioned.
 See 11.5
 // Also, obviously, power_state should be null for them.
 ASSET_DETAILS {
   id: ASSET_ID,